agoda-com/Kakao/docs/kakao/com.agoda.kakao/-k-adapter-item/perform.md

 ### Parameters

-`function` - Tail lambda with receiver which is your view
+<code>function</code> - Tail lambda with receiver which is your view

 **Return**
 This object